Install an AppExchange Solution

 Last but not least, Salesforce Labs solutions are an excellent way to see what’s new and exciting from Salesforce.
 We’re constantly launching Labs solutions that use our newest products and features.

-Your first task is installing the Service Agent Script for Lightning Flow component in your Trailhead Playground.
+Your first task is installing the Service Agent Script for Salesforce Flow component in your Trailhead Playground.

 Let's get started by opening your Trailhead Playground and getting your username and password.
 Scroll to the bottom of this page and click Launch.
 If you see a tab in your org labeled Get Your Login Credentials, great!
 Follow the steps below.